Slavery in medieval Europe

-Slavery, or the process of restricting peoples’ freedoms, was widespread within Medieval Europe.
-Europe and the Mediterranean world were part of a highly interconnected network of slave trading.
-Throughout Europe, wartime captives were commonly forced into slavery.
-As European kingdoms transitioned to feudal societies, serfdom began to replace slavery as the main economic and agricultural engine.
-Throughout Medieval Europe, the perspectives and societal roles of enslaved peoples differed greatly, from some being restricted to agricultural labor to others being positioned as trusted political advisors.
+Slavery in medieval Europe was widespread.
+Europe and North Africa were part of an interconnected trade network across the Mediterranean Sea, and this included slave trading.
+During the medieval period, wartime captives were commonly forced into slavery.
+As European kingdoms transitioned to feudal societies, a different legal category of unfree persons – serfdom – began to replace slavery as the main economic and agricultural engine.
+Throughout medieval Europe, the perspectives and societal roles of enslaved peoples differed greatly, from some being restricted to agricultural labor to others being positioned as trusted political advisors.

 Early Middle Ages

-Slavery in the early Middle Ages was initially a continuation of earlier Roman practices from late Antiquity, and grew more widespread in the wake of the social chaos caused by the barbarian invasions of the Western Roman Empire.
+Slavery in the Early Middle Ages (500–1000) was initially a continuation of earlier Roman practices from late antiquity, and was continued by an influx of captives in the wake of the social chaos caused by the barbarian invasions of the Western Roman Empire.
 With the continuation of Roman legal practices of slavery, new laws and practices concerning slavery spread throughout Europe.
 For example, the Welsh laws of Hywel the Good included provisions dealing with slaves.
-In the Germanic realms, laws instituted the enslavement of criminals, such as the Visigothic Code’s prescribing enslavement for criminals who could not pay financial penalties for their crimes and as an actual punishment for various other crimes.
+In the Germanic realms, laws instituted the enslavement of criminals, such as the Visigothic Code's prescribing enslavement for criminals who could not pay financial penalties for their crimes and as an actual punishment for various other crimes.
 Such criminals would become slaves to their victims, often with their property.

 As these peoples Christianized, the church worked more actively to reduce the practice of holding coreligionists in bondage.
 St. Patrick, who himself was captured and enslaved at one time, protested an attack that enslaved newly baptized Christians in his letter to the soldiers of Coroticus.
 The restoration of order and the growing power of the church slowly transmuted the late Roman slave system of Diocletian into serfdom.

-Another major factor was the rise of Bathilde, queen of the Franks, who had been enslaved before marrying Clovis II.
+Another major factor was the rise of Bathilde (626–680), queen of the Franks, who had been enslaved before marrying Clovis II.
 When she became regent, her government outlawed slave-trading of Christians throughout the Merovingian empire.

-About 10% of England’s population entered in the Domesday Book (1086) were slaves, despite chattel slavery of English Christians being nominally discontinued after the 1066 conquest.
+About ten percent of England's population entered in the Domesday Book (1086) were slaves, despite chattel slavery of English Christians being nominally discontinued after the 1066 conquest.
 It is difficult to be certain about slave numbers, however, since the old Roman word for slave (servus) continued to be applied to unfree people whose status later was reflected by the term serf.